 Fix-and-flip investors take great care in buying properties.
 The BRRRR process involves some math.
 To ensure a profit on the back end, you have to buy right on the front end.
-That means calculating purchase price and rehab costs to figure total investment and comparing that to expected sales price at the completion of the project.
-Investors generally look at loan-to-value (LTV) ratios and after repair values (ARV) to determine whether a project is a good investment or not.
+That means calculating purchase price and rehab costs to figure out the total investment and comparing that to the expected sales price at the completion of the project.
+Investors generally look at loan-to-value (LTV) ratios and after-repair values (ARV) to determine whether a project is a good investment or not.

 Another strategy called Buy, Rehab, Rent, Refinance, Repeat (BRRRR) is emerging in the real estate investing marketplace.
 It’s not new, but it does offer some advantages to a straight fix-and-flip strategy.
 Let’s discuss those.

 Buy the Right Property at the Right Price